 So, if Tor doesn’t have a VPN, what does it have?
 It includes a powerful, multi-layered defense system focused entirely on anonymity.
 These features work together to make your identity harder to trace.

 Tor’s name comes from “The Onion Router”.
-This is a perfect analogy.
-Your data is wrapped in three layers of encryption, like the layers of an onion.
+Your data is wrapped in three layers of encryption.

-The “Middle” node peels off the second layer, only knowing the Guard and Exit nodes.
+Second, the middle node peels off the second layer.
+It only knows the guard and exit nodes.

-The final “Exit” node peels off the last layer.
+Finally, the exit node peels off the last layer.
 It sees the website you are visiting, but has no idea who or where you are.
+Note that the exit node decrypts the traffic to send it to the destination website.
+This is a key vulnerability not present in end-to-end VPN encryption.

-This 3-step process means no single point in the network knows your full path.
+This entire process means no single point in the network knows your full path.

 Tor Browser actively fights against online tracking.
 It automatically blocks many of the third-party scripts, ads, and trackers that follow you across the internet.